Wildlander-mod/Support/Docs/EnemyUndead.md

 |Magical Protection| Mage Armor on Self (Rank IV) - Improves the caster's armor rating by 150 points for 60 seconds. |
 |Utility | Command Daedra - The caster takes over the control of the target summoned or raised creature. |

+*Shared Perks*
+* Recovery - Magicka regenerates 50% faster.
+* Improved Healing - Healing spells are 25% more effective.
+* Respite - Healing spells restore both health and stamina.
+* Stability - All Alteration spells last 50% longer.
+* Extended Binding - You can summon Daedra and Spirits up to five times farther away for 25% less magicka.
+* Improved Wards - Arcane wards are 25% more effective, absorb 25% Magicka from hostile spells, and cost 5% less Magicka to cast.
+* Priest Mage Armor - Protection spells like Stoneflesh are 2.5 times as strong.
+* Cognitive Flexibility- Your expanded mental focus allows you to maintain two summons at once, including those outside the school of Conjuration.
+* Magical Absorption - Your understanding of arcane energies grants you 30% chance to absorb incoming spells, shouts, or enchantments, as pure magicka.

 **Shock Priest**

  *Spells*